 - Abnormal speech such as problems with pitch, stress, and intonation

-- Difficulties in social interaction such as not making eye-contact or not understanding turn-taking
+- Difficulties in social interaction such as not making eye-contact or not understanding the concept of taking turns

-- Are unable to make friends because they cannot relate to peers in a positive and reciprocal manner or adjust to the demands of social situations
+- An inability to make friends because they cannot relate to peers positively and reciprocally and cannot adjust to the demands of social situations

 - Preoccupation with certain hobbies, interests, or activities